 In 2009, Melissa co-founded the young gun hospitality group TOYS COLLECTIVE alongside leading chef Morgan McGlone, which was recognised and awarded for its contribution to industry innovation by The Age and Sydney Morning Herald Good Food Guide.
 Members include some of today's hottest restaurant industry talent: Dan Hong, Adriano Zumbo, Monty Koludrovic, Darren Robertson, Aaron Turner, Hannah Green, Banjo Harris-Plane and Annaliese Gregory, to name but a few.

-Melissa's work as a television host and judge can currently be seen on SBS Television's 52 episode series The Chefs' Line, alongside chefs Dan Hong and Mark Olive, as well as Maeve O'Meara.
-As an MC, she has also hosted events large and small, including Parramatta City's 2016 Chinese New Year celebrations in front of a 9,000 strong live audience.
+Melissa's work as a television host and judge can currently be seen on SBS Television's hit series The Chefs' Line, alongside chefs Dan Hong and Mark Olive.
+As an MC, she has also hosted events large and small, from exclusive dinners with celebrity chefs for top tier brands like American Express, to Parramatta City's 2016 Chinese New Year celebrations in front of a 9,000 strong live audience.

 Melissa's life philosophy is the same as that in food - be voracious!